Dissociation of bulk and entanglement phase transitions in the Haldane phase

-In Fig.~\ref{fig:1}(c-e) we present overviews of ES for three representative anisotropies $\Delta=0.5,1$, and $1.5$, respectively.
+\textit{Results}.-- In Fig.~\ref{fig:1}(c-e) we present overviews of ES for three representative anisotropies $\Delta=0.5,1$, and $1.5$, respectively.
 For $\Delta=0.5$ [Fig.~\ref{fig:1}(c)], the ES exhibits interlaced linear and quadratic branches alternating between $k=0$ and $k=\pi$ across $S_A^z$ sectors, forming a quasi-degenerate tower.
-This structure signals emergent U(1) spontaneous symmetry breaking (SSB) in $H_E$, in violation of the Mermin-Wagner theorem~\cite{Mermin-Wagner}, thereby implying effective long-range interactions.
-Within the $S_A^z=0$ sector, the quadratic branch at $k=\pi$ opens a neutral gap, rendering the entanglement ground state unique and non-degenerate, i.e.~an apparent violation of the LSM constraint~\cite{LSM1961, LSM:Oshikawa1997, book:Auerbach}.
+This structure signals emergent U(1) spontaneous symmetry breaking (SSB) in $H_E$, in apparent violation of the Mermin--Wagner--Hohenberg--Coleman theorem for systems with short-range interactions and Lorentz invariance~\cite{Mermin-Wagner,Hohenberg1967,Coleman1973,Nakanishi1977}.
+While it is now understood that continuous symmetry breaking can occur even in short-range 1D systems that lack Lorentz invariance~\cite{Watanabe2024}, the specific spectral features we observe point towards a different origin.
+The quadratic scaling of the Anderson tower, $\Gamma_s(S_A^z)\propto (S_A^z)^2/L$ [see Eq.~\eqref{eq:tos}], and the persistence of a finite neutral gap $\Gamma_n(0)$ [see Fig.~\ref{fig3:gap}(b,d)] are both characteristic hallmarks of systems with effective long-range interactions.
+This strongly suggests that the emergent non-locality of the entanglement Hamiltonian is the primary mechanism circumventing these fundamental constraints in our system.
+Within the $S_A^z=0$ sector, the gapped quadratic branch at $k=\pi$ further constitutes an apparent violation of the LSM-type constraint~\cite{NSR2025}.
+We emphasize that this is not a violation of the rigorous LSM theorem, but rather a demonstration that the entanglement Hamiltonian fails to satisfy the theorem's locality assumptions---as we elaborate in the End Matter.

 At the SU(2)-symmetric point $\Delta=1$ [Fig.~\ref{fig:1}(d)], the ES is organized by total spin $S_A$, forming multiplets consistent with full spin-rotation symmetry.
 Two distinct linear branches at $k=0$ and $k=\pi$ intersect at a sharp cusp near $k=\pi/2$.
 Earlier studies~\cite{Poilblanc2010} interpreted this as a smooth $\sin|k|$ dispersion, but the cusp was missed due to limited resolution and the fact that $k=\pi/2$ appears only for subsystem lengths $L=4m$.
 Larger sizes reveal that the lowest level at $k=\pi/2$ is a singlet ($S_A=0$), with the triplet ($S_A=1$) just above, confirming that the spectrum consists of two crossing branches rather than a single dCP-like mode.
 This shows that, despite superficial similarities, the entanglement Hamiltonian is not truly analogous to the physical Hamiltonian of the edge.